 Spanning off a wide, central corridor, the six staterooms are made up of two double cabins, two convertible cabins and two twin cabins.
 Each has a nameplate on its door engraved with the name of a Star Wars character, but these can be removed if a charter party isn’t a fan of the franchise.

 The principal charter guest, meanwhile, has the domain of the upper deck.
-Making the most of its prime position, the crowning feature of the magnificent suite is undoubtedly the wrap-around windows which look out onto a private terrace forward and the cruising grounds beyond.
+Making the most of its prime position, the magnificent suite's crowning feature is the full-length, wrap-around window, which looks out onto a private terrace forward and the cruising grounds beyond.

 Ridges in the thick carpet imitate the ripples of sand in shallow waters, and a vanity and chaise lounge showcase the curves of the bespoke furniture to perfection.
-These details are, of course, accentuated further by the natural light that floods in through the expanse of glazing.
+These details are accentuated further by the natural light that floods in through the expanse of glazing.

-Backing onto the sleeping quarters to port is a ‘her’ bathroom with access to a large dressing room, and opposite to starboard is a 'his' shower room and a dressing room, which also serves as a study.
+Backing onto the sleeping quarters to port is a ‘her’ bathroom with access to a large dressing room, and opposite to starboard is a 'his' shower room and a dressing room, which can also serve as a study.

 The overall feel is extremely soothing.
 There could be no better way to start your day than waking up to panoramic views of the ocean and enjoying an alfresco breakfast just metres away on the secluded terrace.
 There is also a media room and office aft for watching television and catching up on business.